dvangonen/best-node-boilerplate/README.md

 # Best Node Boilerplate

+Kickstart your next project with minimal setup!
+A lightweight and easy-to-use Node.js boilerplate.
 Boost your Node.js development speed with this comprehensive boilerplate.
 Everything you need for a smooth and efficient workflow is already set up: ESLint, Prettier, TypeScript, debugging, and more.

 ## Features